Notes on living.

 There are often long wait times when making appointments with good doctors.
 If you have a wait with your PCP that you feel is too long for your issue, call the office and explain the situation.
 They can usually work you in more urgently.
 You can try the same thing with specialists, and you may have more success by asking your PCP to call a specialist’s office on your behalf.

 Keep notes about your health issues as they arise.
 Before an appointment, write down what you want to tell your doctor and the questions you want to ask to make sure you don’t forget anything.
-Write notes about important developments during your appointment.
+Write notes about important developments and test results during your appointment.
 If your doctor’s practice supports it, periodically export a copy of your medical data to save on your computer.

 If you are ever uncomfortable or not completely sure about what’s going on with your medical care, don’t be afraid to ask questions.
 Read up on relevant information so you can have productive conversations with your doctor and potentially catch mistakes.
 Your medical team is likely to be much more experienced than you, but nobody will pay as much attention to your particular case as yourself.

 If you have a complicated or rare medical issue, you can ask your specialist doctor how often they see it and how comfortable they are treating it.
 It may be better to visit a sub-specialist.

 Below is some useful information about over-the-counter medicines that help with common ailments.
 See the World Health Organization’s list of essential medicines for a much more extensive collection.
 When taking a medicine, always follow usage instructions on the packaging and from your doctor.